 If you are interested in becoming a member

-We have set our subscription for 2018 at £15 per person; this includes the single Capitation Fee to our national organisation, The Third Age Trust, which provides a wide range of services and benefits, including the magazine and liability insurance cover.
-If you will belong to another U3A after 1st April 2018 and pay their full fee, the MIU3A membership fee is reduced to £9.40, providing you can supply proof of membership.
+We have set our subscription for 2021 to March 2022 at £7.50 per person; this includes the single Capitation Fee to our national organisation, The Third Age Trust, which provides a wide range of services and benefits, including the magazine and liability insurance cover.
+If you will belong to another U3A after 1st April 2021 and pay their full fee, the MIU3A membership fee is reduced to £4.00, providing you can supply proof of membership.

-Click here to download our Single Membership form 2018 or You can either bring the completed form and membership fee to our next monthly meeting or post to the address at the bottom of the form.
+Click here to download our current Membership Form and you can either bring the completed form and membership fee to our next monthly meeting or post to the address at the bottom of the form.

 We hope you will join us, please come along to our next meeting on the 3rd Monday in every month.
 If you have any questions our Membership Secretary will be pleased to help.
 Please use the link contact to her at the top right of this page.